 There's a narrative twist, though not all that twisted--any reasonably alert viewer can figure it out less than ten minutes into the picture--but Fiala and Franz do perfectly fine without the surprise, keeping the film balanced between dark deadpan domestic comedy and straight-up Neo-Gothic horror (the setting may be ultramodern chic but the required looming shadows and dark passages are there, even the requisite giant portraits--here made up of mysterious blurred photographs that suggest watching presences).
 More interesting than the twist is a kind of point-of-view pivot (something Jennifer Kent's The Babadook tried with far less success)--Mommy arrived wrapped in bandages; at about the one hour mark the bandages are gone but now the twins have donned masks, bizarre green insect faces trimmed in red. foretelling the mayhem to come.

 Fiala and Franz's psychological horror film evokes the look and feel of several others, from Yorgos Lanthimos' Dogtooth to Michael Haneke's Funny Games to M. Night Shaymalan's recent The Visit, not to mention the unflinching plainspoken camera of Ulrich Siedl's Dog Days (Franz is married to Siedl, who produced this film).
-I'd even throw in Dan Trachtenberg's 10 Cloverfield Lane brief domestic parodies (in Tracthenberg's film it's a pretend family playing at house; in Fiala and Franz's film it's a more or less real family, but the domesticity is just as false).
+I'd even throw in Dan Trachtenberg's 10 Cloverfield Lane with its brief domestic parodies (in Tracthenberg's film it's a pretend family playing at house; in Fiala and Franz's film it's a more or less real family, but the domesticity is just as false).

 The final ten or so minutes (skip this paragraph if you plan to see the film!) erupt into action, as if to make up for all the static shots and tension simmering through the previous two-thirds.
 Which is unfortunate--when the film is static and simmering you feel as if the filmmakers had something left in reserve, some mystery yet to be revealed; when hell does finally breaks loose the filmmakers unveil their twist, which we saw coming over an hour ago.
 Some of the effects are clumsy--a zoom-in to a blooded eye, for one, violates the film's sense of freakish serenity.
 On the other hand a later scene of Mommy naked in the woods and violently shaking her head has the eerie feel of a silent-movie nightmare.